Designing a Vintage Logo in Inkscape

-After downloading the fonts, open up Inkscape, choose the Text tool (F8) and enter VINTAGE in Bree Serif.
+After downloading the fonts, open up Inkscape, choose the Text tool (F8) and enter ‘VINTAGE’ in Bree Serif.

 You might notice that the spacing between different letters isn’t as even as you would like.
 In typography, kerning is the process of adjusting the spacing between characters in a proportional font, usually to achieve a visually pleasing result.

-Once you’re satisfied with the kerning, add 2 more lines of text in Bebas Neue: VINTAGE LOGOTYPE and YOUR SLOGAN HERE.
+Once you are satisfied with the kerning, add 2 more lines of text in Bebas Neue: ‘VINTAGE LOGOTYPE’ and ‘YOUR SLOGAN HERE’.
 Next, create a circle with the Circle tool (remember to hold down CTRL to lock the proportions so you get a perfect circle).

-Now for the fun part: select both the circle and VINTAGE LOGOTYPE by holding down SHIFT with the Select tool (F1), before going to the Text menu and choosing Put on Path.
-Amazingly, doing so places the text onto the curvature of the circle.
-Essentially, the way the text flows is based entirely on how the line curves and scales, so feel free to experiment for different results.
+Select both the circle and ‘VINTAGE LOGOTYPE’ by holding down SHIFT with the Select tool (F1), before going to the Text menu and choosing Put on Path.
+Lo and behold, the text is now set along the curvature of the circle.
+Essentially, the text transformation is based on how the line curves and scales, so feel free to experiment for different results.

 Don’t worry, you will still to able make changes to the text as per normal, such as changing the font or font size.
-Similar to kerning, you can move the text along the circle by clicking on either end and pressing ALT + left or right arrow keys.
+Similar to kerning, you can move the text along the circle by clicking on either end and pressing ALT + the left or right arrow keys.

-Once done, you can just shift the text to the middle of the curved line and widen the letter spacing so it takes up more space.
-Repeat the same steps for YOUR SLOGAN HERE, but for the lower half.
+Once done, shift the text to the middle of the curved line and increase the kerning so the text takes up more space.
+Repeat the same steps for ‘YOUR SLOGAN HERE’ using the lower half of a circle.

-Now it’s just a matter of kerning and customizing the design to your preferences.
+Now it’s just a matter of adjusting the kerning and customizing the design to your preferences.
 Once you’re satisfied with the result, be sure convert all the text to paths.
 If you try to scale the design without doing so, the text will act in erratic ways.
 Give it a try and you will see what I mean.